 It’s quick and easy to make New England Clam Chowder following these few simple steps.

 - Brown the bacon in a large pot or Dutch oven until browned and crisp.
-Then transfer to a power towel-lined plate.
+Then transfer to a paper towel-lined plate.

 - Sauté the vegetables (carrots, onion, and celery) in the same pot with the bacon drippings.
-Stir occasionally until soft and golden, and then sprinkle with flour.
-Sauté another minute while stirring constantly until you can’t smell the raw flour.
+Add more oil if needed and stir occasionally until soft and golden.
+Sprinkle with flour and stir another minute until you can’t smell the raw flour.

 - Add the chicken broth, clam juice, 1 bay leaf, Worcestershire, Tabasco sauce, thyme, 1 tsp salt, and pepper.
 Bring to a light boil.